| I. The War Begins A. The Italian invasion of

 be an initial success—Stalin’s army was still unprepared and many of his

-a.
+Generals were inexperienced. a.
 However, as virtually

 every European invader from the past has learned, a successful invasion of